Jackiexiao/zhtts/README.md

 - [ ] stream tts

 ## known issue
-This is just a **demo**, Expect the experience to be rough because many TN/g2p/prosody error.
+This is just a **demo**, Expect the experience to be rough because many TN/g2p/prosody error and wrong pronuncation.
-* when synthesis long sentence, audio will become unnatural